-NOTE: Due to Tiffin Motorhomes' commitment to continuous research and development, some units may also contain televisions manufactured by other companies (e.g. Panasonic, Samsung, etc.).
-Please refer to the information in your Owner's Information Package on setup for these brands.
+Note: Due to Tiffin Motorhomes' commitment to continuous research and development, some units may also contain televisions manufactured by other companies (e.g. Panasonic, Samsung, etc.) Please refer to the information in your Owner's Information Package on set up for the brands.

-TELEVISION SATELLITE DISH
+TELEVISION SATELLITE ANTENNA

-The RV is equipped with an in-motion TV satellite dish control system (Figure 5-1) to permit access to satellite television.
+The RV is equipped with an in-motion TV satellite dish control system (Figure 5-2) to permit access to satellite television.
 The satellite will be equipped with a high definition Direct TV receiver.

 The motorhome's satellite is capable of receiving High Definition (HD) satellite signal from Dish Network.
 However, you must subscribe to HD service and install a HD receiver.
 Factory installed satellite dishes must have a HD receiver in order to obtain a clear picture.
-Your satellite dish will not receive High Definition programming from Direct TV; however, it is capable of receiving standard definition programming from Direct TV's Satellite 101.
+Your satellite dish will not receive High Definition programming from Direct TV; however, it is capable of receiving standard definition p r o - gramming from Direct TV's Satellite 101.

-Figure 5-1: The dome satellite on top of the motor-home can be raised allowing easy access to change switches to a new satellite provider.
+Figure 5-2: The dome satellite on top of the motorhome can be raised allowing easy access to change switches to a new satellite provider.